Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Low-cost HMD Eye Trackers} While add-on eye-tracking extensions and built-in tracking modules have become more commercially affordable, they can still be expensive due to additional hardware and software requirements.
-To address this issue, Stengel et al.~\cite{Stengel2015cheap} proposed an implementation utilizing dichroic mirrors and a personalizable lens positioning system at an estimated cost of merely 450\$.
-The authors deployed dichroic mirrors to support eye-tracking cameras outside of the field of view (FOV), whereas the lens locating module was applied to account for different interocular distances.
-With a model-based gaze estimation algorithm, the system achieved a gaze angle error of 0.5$^{\circ}$-3.5$^{\circ}$.
-An alternative, more affordable system was suggested by Greenwald et al.~\cite{low_cost_gaze_tracking_google_cardboard_vrst16}, which uses a smartphone and an inexpensive Google Cardboard\footnote{\url{https://arvr.google.com/cardboard/}, Last access 01/26/2023.} that costs approximately 15\$.
-In this system, gaze estimation is approached through the capture of Purkinje images (i.e., reflections of on-screen images on the eyes) using the smartphone's front-facing camera, and an average error of 5.0$^{\circ}$ can be achieved.
-In parallel to them, Ahuja et al.~\cite{ahuja_eyespyVR_lowcost_IMWUT18} presented a similar framework named EyeSpyVR, which also uses the smartphone selfie camera and a 10\$ VR Box headset to achieve coarse gaze tracking.
-Having tested the framework with 70 subjects, the researchers reported an average gaze estimation error of 10.8$^{\circ}$ and 12.9$^{\circ}$, respectively for the use case with and without calibration.
-Another system deployed on Google Cardboard called EyeMR was developed by Stratmann et al~\cite{EyeMR_lowcost_prototyping_Cardboard_ETRA18}.
-In contrast to the aforementioned systems that are realized using the smartphone selfie camera, EyeMR uses USB cameras and extended IR-LED circuit boards to function gaze estimation and supports both mono- and binocular eye tracking.
+An affordable, alternative system that utilizes a smartphone and a Google Cardboard~\cite{google_cardboard}, costing approximately \$15, also exists~\cite{low_cost_gaze_tracking_google_cardboard_vrst16}.
+In this system, gaze estimation is achieved by capturing Purkinje images (i.e., reflections of on-screen images on the eyes) using the smartphone's front camera, resulting in an average error of 5.0$^{\circ}$.
+In parallel,~\cite{ahuja_eyespyVR_lowcost_IMWUT18} presented a similar framework named EyeSpyVR, which also uses the smartphone selfie camera and a \$10 VR Box headset to achieve coarse gaze tracking.
+With 70 subjects, the authors reported an average gaze estimation error of 10.8$^{\circ}$ and 12.9$^{\circ}$, respectively, with and without calibration. \cite{EyeMR_lowcost_prototyping_Cardboard_ETRA18} deployed another system on Google Cardboard called EyeMR.
+In contrast to systems realized using smartphone selfie cameras, EyeMR utilizes USB cameras and extended IR-LED circuit boards to perform gaze estimation, supporting both monocular and binocular eye tracking.